Architects: J. J. Pan & Partners

 Building Contractor: Kong Chou Construction Enterprise

-Photographs: Wei-Shih Hsieh, JJPan
+Photographs: Courtesy of JJPan

+From the architect.
 Situated in the middle of the island of Taiwan, the National Library of Public Information occupies a site that is both geographically and metaphorically the confluence of information exploration and urban evolution.
-The striking form of the building features a “horizontal flow” theme recalling the early irrigation canals in the city’s settlement since the 18th century, as well as symbolizing the fluid data interface in the internet age.
+The striking form of the building features a "horizontal flow" theme recalling the early irrigation canals in the city's settlement since the 18th century, as well as symbolizing the fluid data interface in the internet age.

 Architecturally, the project is strongly rooted in the canons of modern architecture such as Le Corbusier’s Five Points of Modern Architecture; but also addresses conceptual questions such as how the library is to survive or even thrive in the digital age.
 In fact, the genesis of the design is the decision to directly confront the challenges and opportunities presented by the dynamic nature of digital media.